$141 Find Cheap Flights from Chicago to Carmel-by-the-Sea - Compare and Save

 • What’s the cheapest day of the week to fly between Chicago and Carmel-by-the-Sea?

-Consider leaving on a Friday and avoid Thursdays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Mondays and the most expensive ones on Sundays.
+Consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
+For your return to Chicago, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 • How does KAYAK find such low prices on flights from Chicago to Carmel-by-the-Sea?